grauJavier/api-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 "To-Do List" Project <a name="about-project"></a>
+# 📖 "API CAPSTONE" Project <a name="about-project"></a>

-The **To-Do List Project** is an engaging and practical exercise that aims to recreate the functionality of an old web app called [Minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).
-This project provides individuals with an opportunity to learn and practice the tools and best practices of webpage building, using compilers.
+The **VALORANT** is a website that displays agents from the VALORANT game using the valorant [api](https://valorant-api.com/v1/agents).
+It allows you to also like and comment on the agents

 ## 🛠 Built With <a name="built-with"></a>